p-lambda/wilds/README.md

 ### Data loading

 For training, the WILDS package provides two types of data loaders.
-The standard data loader samples examples uniformly at random from the training set, and are used for algorithms such as empirical risk minimization (ERM).
+The standard data loader shuffles examples in the training set, and is used for the standard approach of empirical risk minimization (ERM), where we minimize the average loss.
 ```py
 >>> from wilds.common.data_loaders import get_train_loader